dzhadinets/yalda/README.md

 - build your module within the environment
 - add breakpoint ```b do_init_module```
 - load symbols ```lx-symbols <PATH TO THE MODULE>```
-- add breakpoint to you module functions. (make sure __init attribute is not used for your module init function)
+- add breakpoint to your module functions. (make sure __init attribute is not used for your module init function)
 - enjoy

-To debug in-tree modules just launch YALDA with -S parameter in will prevent starting of the kernel and will wait till the debugger will be connected.
-You will have a breakstop on __start_kernel function.
+To debug in-tree modules just launch YALDA with -S parameter.
+It will prevent starting of the kernel and will wait till the debugger will be connected.
+You will have a breakstop on start_kernel function.
 Then you can add more breakpoint you need and walk through all internals of the greatest OS
 ![RICS-V debug](images/debug.gif "YALDA debug")

 ### IDE intergration
-You need to enable it in the YALDA's config and tune commandline parameters (at least remote `--tui`).
+You need to enable it in the YALDA's config and tune commandline parameters (at least remove `--tui`).
 Use command like to prevent conflicts with YALDA's logs
 ```bash
 yalda --silent debug